Waterways Commerce Cutter

 How is the Coast Guard working to sustain and update its inland ATON capability?

-Based on this analysis, the program has determined that three WCC variants will best meet mission needs.
+Based on this analysis, the program determined that three WCC variants will best meet mission needs.
 All three variants will be monohull ships, meaning self-propelled cutters instead of tug and barge configurations.
-The river buoy tender and inland construction tender variants will be acquired on one contract; these variants are expected to be common except for hull length, working deck layouts, and deck equipment, including the crane.
-The program released the request for proposal (RFP) for these variants in April 2021 and anticipates awarding a contract in spring 2022.
+The River Buoy Tender and Inland Construction Tender variants will be acquired on one contract; these variants will maximize commonality with notable exceptions for hull length, working deck layout, and deck equipment, including the crane.

-The inland buoy tender will be procured separately from the other two variants.
-The WCC Program has partnered with the U.S. Army Corps of Engineers Marine Design Center to develop a government-led design for the inland buoy (WLI) tender variant starting in June 2021.
-The WLI will be contractor-built.
+The Inland Buoy Tender will be acquired separately from the other two variants.
+In June 2021, the WCC Program began partnering with the U.S. Army Corps of Engineers Marine Design Center, which has experience with similar acquisitions, to develop a Government-led design for the Inland Buoy Tender variant.
+The Inland Buoy Tender will be contractor-built.